I Got You (I Feel Good): Reception

-The song entered the Billboard charts on November 13, 1965 following an October release, and reached number three on December 18.
+The song entered the US Billboard charts on November 13, 1965 following an October release, and reached number three on December 18.
 Of Brown's 91 hits to reach the Billboard Hot 100, "I Got You (I Feel Good)" is Brown's highest-charting song.
 The song remained at the top of the Billboard Rhythm and Blues Singles chart for six non-consecutive weeks, after his previous single, "Papa's Got a Brand New Bag", held the number-one spot for eight weeks.
 Brown's screams at the beginning and end of the song have been sampled a number of times for hip hop and dance songs.
 The song has also been covered many times by other performers, and is frequently played at sporting events.
 The song is played at the Zentralstadion whenever RB Leipzig scores a goal.

 Cash Box described it as a "rhythmic, funky ode about a real lucky guy who wants nothing more than to be near his gal."

 In 2000, "I Got You (I Feel Good)" reached No. 21 on VH1's 100 Greatest Songs in Rock and Roll and No. 75 on VH1's 100 Greatest Dance Songs, one of only seven songs to make both lists.
 In 2004, "I Got You (I Feel Good)" was ranked No. 78 on Rolling Stone magazine's list of the 500 Greatest Songs of All Time.

-Appearances in film and television

-In 1965, James Brown, and his vocal group, the Famous Flames (Bobby Byrd, Bobby Bennett and Lloyd Stallworth) performed the song in a cameo in the American International Pictures comedy film Ski Party.
-Since then, the song has appeared in numerous film soundtracks.